la2050/challenge/_2021/create/truthseekers-inc.md

 organization_twitter: 'https://twitter.com/_TruthSeekers_'
 organization_facebook: 'https://www.facebook.com/TruthSeekersRadio/'
 organization_instagram: '@https://www.instagram.com/truthseekersradio/'
-Please describe the mission of your organization.: |- To utilize radio and television broadcasting operations to encourage and provide outlets for the creative skills and energies of the community.
+Describe the mission of your organization.: |-
+  To utilize radio and television broadcasting operations to encourage and provide outlets for the creative skills and energies of the community.